oracle-livelabs/security/blockchain-table-new/immutable-tables/immutable-tables.md

     ```

     ![](./images/lab2-task5-1.png " ")
+    > **Expected Output:**
+    > ```
+    > Error starting at line : 1 in command -
+    > drop table bank_ledger
+    > Error report -
+    > ORA-05723: dropping BANK_LEDGER, which is a non-empty blockchain or immutable table, is not allowed
+    >
+    > https://docs.oracle.com/error-help/db/ora-05723/05723.
+0000 -  "dropping %s, which is a non-empty blockchain or immutable table, is not allowed"
+    > *Cause:    A blockchain or immutable table was created with a NO DROP clause,
+    >            or its idle period has not yet elapsed.
+    > *Action:   Do not attempt to drop this blockchain or immutable table, wait
+    >            until its idle period has elapsed, or wait until all its rows are
+    >            expired and deleted.  ```

 2. Alter the table `bank_ledger` to not delete the rows until 20 days after insert.
 Copy and paste the below query in the worksheet, highlight the query and then execute the query.